 At the hearing, the government suggested that dismissal as a remedy for selective enforcement would be unfair to prosecutors who did not engage in discrimination.
 This argument is flawed.
 It ignores the fact that, in cases of selective enforcement, even if the prosecutors did not discriminate, law enforcement did, and thus there has still been a constitutional injury suffered by the victim of discrimination.
+The focus of the Fourteenth Amendment is not so much what is fair to prosecutors, but tive selectively prosecutes based on impermissible considerations, the equal protection remedy is to dismiss the prosecution"); United States v.
+Vazquez, 145 F.3d 74, 82 n.
+6 (2d Cir.1998) (stating that "[s]elective prosecution claims usually come up in litigation as affirmative defenses to prosecution, and the remedy is generally dismissal of the suit that was selectively prosecuted"); Feder v.
+Village of Shiloh, No. 97-1101, 1997 U.S. App.
+LEXIS 19190, at 5 n.
+3 (7th Cir.
+July 22, 1997) (acknowledging the Armstrong footnote but adding that the remedy of dismissal "seems to be implicit in other decisions of the Supreme Court, and this court implicitly has accepted that as the correct remedy"), and the government does not point to any authority to the contrary.

-The focus of the Fourteenth Amendment is not so much what is fair to prosecutors, but what is fair for the victims of discrimination.
+what is fair for the victims of discrimination.

 Second, as amicus ACLU points out in its brief, in Yick Wo, the Supreme Court found dismissal an appropriate remedy for selective enforcement.
 In Yick Wo, the petitioners were Chinese persons who were arrested and ultimately imprisoned for violating local ordinances regarding laundry establishments.
 Each ordinance provided that it was unlawful for persons to operate laundry establishments in wooden buildings without first getting the consent of the board of supervisors.
-See Yick Wo, 118 U.S. at 368.
+See Yick Wo, 118 U.S. at 368, 6 S.Ct.
+1064.
 The consent of the supervisors was not given to the petitioners and some 200 other Chinese persons while some 80 non-Chinese persons were "permitted to carry on the same business under similar conditions."
-Id. at 374.
+Id. at 374, 6 S.Ct.
+1064.
 The petitioners argued that their imprisonment was a violation of the Equal Protection Clause (i.e., based on race).
-The Supreme Court agreed, holding that the administration of the ordinances was directed so exclusively against a particular class of persons [i.e., Chinese persons as to warrant and require the conclusion, that, whatever may have been the intent of the ordinances as adopted, they are applied by the public authorities charged with their administration, and thus representing the State itself, with a mind so unequal and oppressive as to amount to a practical denial by the State of that equal protection of the laws Though the law itself be fair on its face and impartial in appearance, yet, if it is applied and administered by public authority with an evil eye and an unequal hand, so as to practically to make unjust and illegal discriminations between persons in similar circumstances, material to their rights, the denial of equal justice is still within the prohibition of the Constitution.
+The Supreme Court agreed, holding that the administration of the ordinances was directed so exclusively against a particular class of persons [i.e., Chinese persons] as to warrant and require the conclusion, that, whatever may have been the intent of the ordinances as adopted, they are applied by the public authorities charged with their administration, and thus representing the State itself, with a mind so unequal and oppressive as to amount to a practical denial by the State of that equal protection of the laws....Though the law itself be fair on its face and impartial in appearance, yet, if it is applied and administered by public authority with an evil eve and an unequal hand, so as to practically to make unjust and illegal discriminations between persons in similar circumstances, material to their rights, the denial of equal justice is still within the prohibition of the Constitution.